srv/turbot_stack/README.md

 **Update submodule.**

  1. Pull twice: On the main repository execute `git pull && git submodule foreach git pull`.
  2. Push twice: Work with the code in any submodule as usual.
 Commit and push as usual.
 At the end, go to the main repository and check what a `git status` shows.
 It will normally show that a particular repo has changed.
-For example: